German yields rise to highest since late Feb ahead of Fed | Business

 German yields rise to highest since late Feb ahead of Fed

 German 10-year bond yields rose to their highest since late February on Wednesday, catching up with a jump in Treasury yields ahead of the close of the U.S. Federal Reserve's policy meeting later in the session.
-No major policy changes are expected at the meeting, but investors are awaiting Fed Chairman Jerome Powell's comments for any signs that the bank may start talking about tapering its bond-buying.
-The Fed has promised it will continue purchases at its current pace until "substantial further progress" is made in economic recovery from the pandemic.
+No major policy changes are expected at the meeting, but investors are awaiting Fed Chairman Jerome Powell's comments for any signs that the bank may start talking about tapering its bond buying.
+The Fed has promised it will continue purchases at their current pace until "substantial further progress" is made in an economic recovery from the pandemic.

 German bonds, which are closely correlated with Treasuries, caught up with the Treasury sell-off on Wednesday.
-Germany's 10-year yield, the benchmark for the euro area, rose nearly 5 bps to its highest since late February at -0.203%.
+Germany's 10-year yield, the benchmark for the euro area, was up 2 basis points to -0.23%, after rising to its highest since late February at -0.203%.

 "The upward move in U.S. Treasury yields is driven by the expectations for a more upbeat Federal Reserve committee as well as the solid rise in the consumer confidence," Sorensen said, referring to U.S. data for April that jumped to a 14-month high on Tuesday.
 In contrast, German consumer morale deteriorated unexpectedly heading into May, given rising COVID-19 infections and a re-tightening of restrictions in many areas of Europe's largest economy.